zkdxtt21/Machine-Learning/Gradient Descent for Multiple Variables.md

 |   Needs many iterations	  |  No need to iterate                                   |
 |          $O(kn^2)$        |          $O(n^3)$,need to calculate inverse of $X^TX$   |
 | Works well when n is large|	Slow if n is very large                               |

+Note: If $X^TX$ are not invertible, sometimes it may because some of features are closely linear dependent.
+Another reason maybe there are too many features.